-Under the Idaho Code, the militia of the state is divided into three classes: the National Guard, the organized militia, and the unorganized militia.
-Idaho Code § 46-103.
-"Whenever the governor as commander-in-chief, shall call into the active service of the state the unorganized militia or any part thereof, it shall be organized into such units and shall be armed and equipped in such manner as the governor in his discretion shall deem proper."
+or any part thereof, it shall be organized into such units and shall be armed and equipped in such manner as the governor in his discretion shall deem proper."
 Id. § 46-106.
 The unorganized militia, when called into service by the governor, becomes part of the organized militia of the state.
 Id. § 46-103.

 Indeed, the Idaho Attorney General issued an opinion in 1995 that reiterated the government's control over the militia.
 In opining about a proposed initiative that would have allowed citizens to organize and train as volunteer militias without government oversight and be considered part of the organized militia under their own leadership when called into service by the governor, the Attorney General concluded: "[T]he proposed initiative is unconstitutional.
 Under the proposed initiative, volunteer organizations would be able to organize and train without any oversight or interference from governmental authorities.
-However, the Idaho Constitution requires control of the state militia by the governor and through laws passed by the legislature."
-Certificate of Review, Initiative Regarding Volunteer Militia Organizations, Letter from Attorney General of Idaho to Secretary of State of Idaho (Oct.
-13, 1995).
+However, the Idaho Constitution requires control of the state militia by the governor and through laws passed by the legislature."28

-In short, the law that House Bill 475 seeks to repeal is entirely consistent with Idaho's constitution and statutory regulation of the state militia.
+In short, the law that Senate Bill 1007 seeks to repeal is entirely consistent with Idaho's constitution and statutory regulation of the state militia.
 There is no authority for any "body of men, other than the regularly organized national guard, the unorganized militia when called into service of the state, or of the United States" to "associate themselves together as a military company or organization, or parade in public with firearms in any city or town of this state."
 Idaho Code \S 46-802.